Alectryon excelsus: Distribution and habitat

 Alectryon excelsus is native to New Zealand but can be found in other places around the world.
 The tree has been located along street verges in San Francisco.
+It is the only member of the Alectryon genus found in New Zealand.

 A. excelsus can be found from the North Island to the Westland area of the South Island.
 The farthest west would be to about Bruce Bay.
 It is commonly seen in lowland forests from sea level to 600 metres as well as in coastal forests of the North Island.
 This tree has been seen all over the South Island.

 A. excelsus is likely to grow anywhere from lowland forest areas and exposed coastal area sites along with sandy plains.
 In sandy plains, Alectryon excelsus is often paired with Beilschmiedia tawa (tawa).

 This tree likes to grow in the places that have a lot of water such as wetlands.
 Tītoki tree gravitates towards moist soil which contains many nutrients for growth along with fertile alluvial and sandy soils.
 The location characteristics best suited for this tree are: ‘fertile, well-drained soils along riverbanks and associated terraces'.
 The plant can grow in conditions from semi-shade to full sun.

-Life cycle/phenology
+Life cycle and phenology

 The ovary develops into a hairy and dense capsule with rusty, brown hair.
 In about one year, the capsule will mature and divide the red flesh tissue that surrounds one large seed.
 From this cleavage, it will show one large seed which is hidden for one year in the capsule and then, the seeds will fall to the ground and will grow into trees if they fall in the right place to support the growth of the tree or the seeds will be spread by New Zealand birds such as the tūī, kererū, kōkako and black birds.
 This tree will flower from spring to early summer.
 Some flowers of this tree are bisexual because female flowers and male flowers are not borne on the same tree.